AndrewBailMYOB/ops-ecs-bootstrap-2/README.md

 ## EC2 SSH Keypair
-If this key does not exist in the account for the region, it will be created and the private key material is emitted to a local `pem` file.
+If this key does not exist in the account for the region, it will be created and the private key material emitted to a local `pem` file.
 Ensure this material is captured, saved, and the original file removed securely.

 The script which creates the keypair is [create-keypair.sh](scripts/create-keypair.sh).